ayli1/15-466-f21-base5/README.md

 Author: Anna Li

-Design: You're an intern right out of freshman year of college, with a burning desire to leave a good impression on your boss.
+Design: You're an intern fresh out of freshman year of college, with a burning desire to leave a good impression on your boss.
 Your first task is a simple one: bring her a cup of coffee ASAP.

 Screen Shot: